Toluwani-Okunola/LitaProject_CustomerData/README.md

 ## Customer Data

 ### Project Overview
-This data analysis project aims to provide insights into the sales performance of a retail store over the past and current year.
-By analysising various aspect of the data, we seek to identify (top selling product, product performance, regional performance and monthly sales trend, make data driven reccommendation and gain deeper understanding of the store performance
+This data analysis project aims analyze customer data for a subscription service to identify segments and trends.
+By analysising various aspect of the data, we seek to identify customer behaviour, track subscription type and identify key trend in cancellation and renewal, make data driven reccommendation and gain deeper understanding of the Service Company.

 ### Data Source
-The primary dataset used for this analysis is the "sales data.csv" file containing detailed information about each sales made by the store.
+The primary dataset used for this analysis is the "Customer data.csv" file containing detailed information about each sales made by the Service Company.
 This was provided by the Incubator Hub.

+### Metrics of Focus
+Subscription Type
+Canceled
+Count of customerID
+Region

 ### Tool Used
 - Excel: